 District Fayette County

 School Name Sara Harp Minter Elementary School

 Team Lead Stacie Coppola

-Federal Funding Options to Be Traditional funding (all Federal funds budgeted separately)
+Federal Funding Options to Be Traditional funding (Federal funds budgeted separately)

-Employed (SWP Schools) in this
+Employed (SWP Schools) in

-Plan (Select all that apply)
+this Plan (Select all that apply)

-Factors(s) Used by District to Identify Students in Poverty (Select all that apply) ✓ Free/Reduced meal application Community Eligibility Program (CEP) - Direct Certification ONLY Other (if selected, please describe below)
+Factors(s) Used by District to Identify Students in Poverty (Select all that apply) ✓ / Free/Reduced meal application Community Eligibility Program (CEP) - Direct Certification ONLY Other (if selected, please describe below)

-Overarching Need as identified in SHMES has a strong in-house system of supports with targeted assistance for those who CNA Section 3.2 qualify based on state guidelines.
-While the supports are available for those who qualify, there remains a number of students who are falling short of this state guideline and continue to struggle greatly in the classroom in terms of closing achievement gaps/demonstrating growth in ELA.
+Overarching Need as identified in CNA Section 3.2 SHMES has a strong in-house system of supports with targeted assistance for those who qualify based on state guidelines.
+While the supports are available for those who qualify, there remains a number of students who are falling short of this state guideline and continued improvement is necessary in terms of closing achievement gaps/demonstrating growth in ELA.
 Root Cause # 1 Need for an established set of systems, processes, and procedures which promote academic achievement and growth for all students.
-Fidelity in implementation of Tier 1 instructional practices through the use of the Fayette County Instructional Rramework.
-Fidelity is use of knowledge gained through LETRS training in grades K-2.
-Goal During SY 2022-23, we will increase the number of students who perform at level 3 and 4 by 2% in ELA as measured by the GA Milestones in grades 4 and 5.
-DIBELS performance (K-2) and Reading Inventory performance (3rd) will increase by 2%.
+Fidelity in implementation of Tier 1 instructional practices through the use of the Fayette County Instructional Framework.
+Fidelity in use of knowledge gained through LETRS training in grades K-3.
+Goal By May 2025, students who perform at level 3 and 4 (combined) will increase by 2% as measured by the ELA Georgia Milestones in grades 3 through 5.
+By May 2025, 80% of students in grades K - 2 will be at or above grade level goal as measured by the Star Literacy Suite Assessments.

-Action Step Bi-weekly Professional Learning Communities will use student data to create and monitor PLC goals that align with school and district goals.

-Funding Sources N/A

-Subgroups Economically Disadvantaged

-Foster

-Homeless

-English Learners

-Migrant

-Race / Ethnicity / Minority

-Student with Disabilities

-N/A

-Immigrant

-Systems Coherent Instruction

-Effective Leadership

-Professional Capacity

-Family and Community Engagement

-Supportive Learning Environment

-Success Criteria for Collaboration with building administration, district/local school expectation

-Implementation

-Success Criteria for Impact on Measurable student growth and achievement as noted in formative and summative

-Student Achievement assessment data.

-Position/Role Responsible Principal, Assistant Principal, teachers, instructional coach, district coordinators
+Action Step Continued integration of fundamentals of LETRS training for students in K-3, EIP and ECS.
+Funding Sources N/A Subgroups Economically Disadvantaged Foster Homeless English Learners Migrant Race / Ethnicity / Minority Student with Disabilities N/A Systems Immigrant Coherent Instruction Effective Leadership Professional Capacity Family and Community Engagement Supportive Learning Environment Method for Monitoring Implementation Collaboration with building administration, district/local school expectation, classroom observations Method for Monitoring Effectiveness Formative/summative/common assessments K-5, EOG Milestones 4-5, DIBELS K-2, STAR Reading 3-5, and GKIDS K data Position/Role Responsible Principal, Assistant Principal, teachers, instructional coach, district coordinators

 Timeline for Implementation Weekly

 What partnerships, if any, with None

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-Action Step Teachers will continue implementation of high leverage tier I instructional practices and

-formative instructional practices.
+Action Step Monthly data driven professional learning focused on effective data-driven instruction and establishing a supportive/effective learning environment.

 Funding Sources N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 N/A

 Immigrant

 Systems Coherent Instruction

 Effective Leadership

 Professional Capacity

 Family and Community Engagement

 Supportive Learning Environment

-Success Criteria for Collaboration with building administration, district/local school expectation
+Method for Monitoring Collaboration with building administration, district/local school expectation

 Implementation

-Success Criteria for Impact on Measurable student growth and achievement as noted in formative and summative

-Student Achievement assessment data.
+Method for Monitoring Formative/summative/common assessments K-5, EOG Milestones 4-5, DIBELS

+Effectiveness K-2, STAR Reading 3-5, and GKIDS K data

 Position/Role Responsible Principal, Assistant Principal, and teachers

-Timeline for Implementation Weekly
+Timeline for Implementation Monthly

 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?